-What does the word creativity mean to you?
+What does the word "creativity" mean to you?

 Describe the ideal environment which motivates/inspires you to create.
-(What enhances your creativity?)

 What advice would you give a new artist?

-Where is your favorite place in St James?
+Where is your favorite place in St. James?